PRETgroup/goFB/docs/TFB/README.md

 * Comments begin with //
 * There are no block comments

+## Suggested Style Guide

+* All block definitions should be camelCase with the first letter capitilised.
+* All block instances should be camelCase with the first letter lower case.
+* For simple BFBs, the internal architecture should be in the order `initials`, `states`, and `algorithms`.
+* For simple CFBs, the internal architecture should be in the order `instances`, `events`, and `data`.

 ## Block declaration

 To begin with, your block will be declared.
-This will look like the following, for an IEC61499 Basic Function Block called firstBasic:
+This will look like the following, for an IEC61499 Basic Function Block called FirstBasic:

 ```
-basicFB firstBasic;
+basicFB FirstBasic;
 ```

-Or, for an IEC61499 Composite Function Block called firstComposite:
+Or, for an IEC61499 Composite Function Block called FirstComposite:

 ```
-compositeFB firstComposite;
+compositeFB FirstComposite;
 ```

-Or, for an IEC61499 Service Interface Function Block called firstService:
+Or, for an IEC61499 Service Interface Function Block called FirstService:

 ```
-serviceFB firstService;
+serviceFB FirstService;
 ```

 ## Declaring the interface